Jing Wu, M.D., Ph.D.

 Research

 Once gliomas transform to high-grade status, those with increased mutational burden may respond better to immunotherapy.
 One key feature of high-grade gliomas is the enormous intra- and inter-tumoral heterogeneity that drives their aggressiveness and therapy resistance.
 To combat this, Dr. Wu’s second project elucidates whether TG02, a multi-kinase inhibitor, primarily inhibits cyclin-dependent kinase 9 (CDK9) and can target multiple cancer survival pathways simultaneously.
 This agent can cross the blood-brain barrier, making it a favorable candidate for glioma treatment.
 It has also shown preclinical benefit when combined with Temozolomide, a common alkylating chemotherapeutic agent in brain tumor treatment.
-This research has led to an actively recruiting Phase I/II clinical trial for patients with recurrent high-grade gliomas.
+This research has led to an actively recruiting phase 1/2 clinical trial for patients with recurrent high-grade gliomas.

 Publications